PoW vs PoS: Introduction

 The blockchain is secure via proof of work and proof of stake algorithms, allowing users to add new cryptocurrency transactions.
 Despite this, there are a few differences between them; therefore, knowledge of PoW vs PoS is essential.

 Cryptocurrency is decentralized, and to make transactions transparent, they must first be computer-verified.
-Users are helped in performing secure transactions by proof of stake and proof of work since they make it difficult and expensive for fraudsters to succeed.
+Proof of stake and proof of work help users perform secure transactions by making it difficult and expensive for fraudsters to succeed.
 Participants must demonstrate that they provided the blockchain with resources like electricity, processing power, or money.

 The way the blockchain algorithm selects and qualifies users for contributing transactions to the blockchain is the primary difference between PoW vs PoS.